jubalh/awesome-package-maintainer/README.md

 For example `ack --cc close` searches all C files for the word `close`.
 `ag` is yet a little faster than ack and ignores files mentioned in `.gitignore`.
 Additionally it can search compressed files.

-### ltrace
-[ltrace](http://www.ltrace.org/) is a debugging program which runs a specified command until the command exits.
-While the command is executing, ltrace intercepts and records both the dynamic library calls called by the executed process and the signals received by the executed process.

-### strace
-[strace](https://strace.io/) monitors and tampers with interactions between processes and the kernel.
-Useful for watching system calls and signals.

 ### gdb
 [gdb](https://www.gnu.org/software/gdb) is a debugger.